 The prevalence of trauma in our society is unacceptably high, and people who have experienced trauma can find it difficult to access trauma-focused and/or trauma-informed treatment.
 We hope to contribute to building capacity in the health care system by providing educational opportunities for health professionals to learn more about all aspects of complex trauma.
 Our speakers will include those engaged in clinical work, research, and advocacy, as well as experts who can speak to larger health systems issues.
-Our webinars and workshops are rooted in a trauma-informed approach which rests on principles of safety, choice, collaboration, inclusivity, and empowerment.
+Our webinars and courses are rooted in a trauma-informed approach which rests on principles of safety, choice, collaboration, inclusivity, and empowerment.

 Trauma Education Essentials combines expertise, convenience, and value all on one educational platform.
 If you are a student, an emerging professional, or a seasoned clinician looking to further enhance your skills, come and join our growing community by registering for one of our events!